mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 ### Generators filter non-matching lhs values

-If the match expression in the `lhs` of a generator does not match on the value yielded from the `rhs`, it will be rejected and the list comprehension will move on to the next element in the enumerable.
+If the match expression in the `lhs` of a generator does not match on the value yielded from the `rhs`, it will be rejected, and the list comprehension will move on to the next element in the enumerable.

 This is slightly surprising behavior at first and should be kept in mind when using list comprehensions.
 The following example might lead to a bug in your program.